Steven0351/SwiftyRequest/README.md

 # SwiftyRequest
 [![Build Status](https://travis-ci.org/Steven0351/SwiftyRequest.svg?branch=master)](https://travis-ci.org/Steven0351/SwiftyRequest) [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage) ![swift-package-manager](https://img.shields.io/badge/SPM-compatible-orange.svg) ![platforms](https://img.shields.io/badge/Platform-iOS%20|%20macOS-lightgrey.svg) ![swift-version](https://img.shields.io/badge/Swift-5.0-orange.svg) ![license](https://img.shields.io/badge/License-MIT-c41d3a.svg)
 ### These are some HTTP related helpers that I like to use when building out network communication managers.
-This is not meant to be a complete solution for all networking needs: it just adds some additional goodies on top of existing Foundation types, plus support for very minimal Futures (which was wholesale taken from a John Sundell blog post).
+This is not meant to be a complete solution for all networking needs: it just adds some additional goodies on top of existing Foundation types.

 #### Note: I'm not supporting anything outside of my own use.
 As such, you will notice things like the TransportProtocol enum:
 ```swift